-Looking to get a used Polaroid camera and don’t know where to start?
-Want to know what the best vintage Polaroid camera is out there for your instant photography project?
+Looking to get a Polaroid camera and don’t know where to start?
+Want to know the best vintage Polaroid camera for your instant photography project?
 Wondering how these newfangled Polaroid cameras stack up to the old ones?
 Never fear!
 I’ve drawn up this guide to help you in your quest to find the perfect Polaroid camera for you (or whoever you’re buying it for).

 First, Some Background Information…

-First, if you’re unfamiliar with the state of Polaroid cameras these days, here’s a quick rundown.
+If you’re unfamiliar with the state of Polaroid cameras these days, here’s a quick rundown.
 In 2008 Polaroid discontinued producing new instant film.
 Millions of cameras started collecting dust in attics all across the country.
-Unhappy with this sad state of affairs, a group calling themselves the Impossible Project purchased an old Polaroid factory and began development on new films that could be used in the older cameras.
-Eventually, the Impossible Project rebranded itself as ‘Polaroid Originals,’ then, finally, just ‘Polaroid’ as old and new merged.
-The new Polaroid film is a bit different from original Polaroid of yore, but it’s still fantastic.
-For our purposes here, when I say ‘Polaroid’ I mean the modern, new company, and I’ll say ‘vintage Polaroid’ when referring to Polaroid’s pre-Impossible years.
+Unhappy with this sad state of affairs, a group calling themselves the Impossible Project purchased a Polaroid factory and began development on new films that could be used in those cameras.
+Eventually, the Impossible Project rebranded itself as ‘Polaroid Originals,’ then, finally, just ‘Polaroid’ as everyone merged into one company.
+The new Polaroid film is different from original Polaroid of yore, but it’s still fantastic.
+For our purposes here, when I say ‘Polaroid’ I mean the modern, new company.
+I’ll say ‘vintage Polaroid’ when referring to Polaroid’s pre-Impossible years.

 It’s worth noting that Fujifilm makes their own line of Fuji Instax instant film cameras, and you’ve probably seen them out there if you’re interested in instant photography.
 Fuji’s cameras use a different kind of film than Polaroid.
-While I love Polaroid cameras and Polaroid Originals film for artistic purposes, Fuji Instax’s cheap and plentiful film is often a perfect fit for events like parties and weddings.
+You can’t use Instax film in Polaroid cameras and you can’t use Polaroid film in Instax bodies.
+While I love Polaroid cameras and film for artistic purposes, Fuji Instax’s cheap and plentiful film is often a perfect fit for events like parties and weddings.
 If you’re interested in checking them out, I have a guide for those cameras as well.

 The primary three types of vintage Polaroid cameras out in the wild are SX-70, 600, and 1200/Image/Spectra.

-Both SX-70 and 600 are pretty similar, and the ones you’re probably most familiar with.
+Both SX-70 and 600 are pretty similar formats, and the ones you’re probably most familiar with.
 They feature the classic square frame that we know and love, but SX-70 cameras tend to be older and use a lower ISO film, while 600 cameras are newer and are more sensitive to light.
-In my experience, 600 type cameras are much more dependable since they’ve had less time to age and get damaged, and benefit from newer technologies.
+In my experience, 600 type cameras are much more dependable since they’ve had less time to age and get damaged.

 Vintage Polaroid also made a line of cameras directed at professional industries.
 It’s been called Image, Spectra, and type 1200, but it’s all the same thing.
 The film in image cameras is slightly wider and has the same sensitivity as 600.
 Due to problems with these cameras, Polaroid has officially stopped making film for Spectra, so I’ve removed those cameras from this guide.